VoltLang/Volta/doc/volt.md

 Will look in the paths supplied to the compiler with the -J switch for 'filename.txt'.
 If it finds it, the import expression will be replaced with a string literal with the contents of that file.

 There are no default lookup paths provided, all string imports will fail if -J is not used at least once.

+##Statements

+In addition to statements that will be familiar to any C programmer, `if`, `while`, `for`, and so on, Volt includes a `foreach` statement for quickly looping over arrays and the like.
+The syntax is familiar to the loops in D, but there are several differences.

+    auto array = [4, 5, 6];
+    foreach (e; array) {
+        writefln("%s", e);  // Prints "1", then "2", then "3".
+    }

+In general, the foreach statement can be described as follows.

+    foreach ((<index>, )<element>; <aggregate>) { ... }

+That is to say, if there are two identifiers before the ';' the first is the index (the current count of iterations of this loop), and the second is the element (the value of this iteration).
+If there is only one, it just contains the element.
+These declare variables in the foreach block, but there is a large difference to regular variables: you cannot declare their type.

+If the aggregate is not an associative array, the index is always of type `size_t` and the element is the type of one element of the aggregate (e.g. if the aggregate is `int[]`, then the element is of type `int`).

+If the aggregate *is* an associative array, then the index is the key, and the element is the value.

+    auto aa = ["hello":2];
+    foreach (v; aa) {
+        writefln("%s", v);  // Prints the value, "2".
+    }
+    foreach (k, v; aa) {
+        writefln("%s %s", k, v);  // Prints "hello 2".
+    }

+You can also use `foreach` to iterate over an integer range.

+    foreach (i; 0 ..
+10) {
+        writefln("%s", i);   // Prints "0", then "1", and so on, until "9".
+    }

+If you don't need the element in this case, it can be omitted.

+    foreach (0 ..
+10) {
+        // Runs 10 times.
+    }

+Using the `foreach_reverse` keyword instead of `foreach` makes the foreach do all of the above, but backwards.